 Rather than the usual written/typed feedback for assignments, create screen recorded videos of you going over their project and offering feedback.
 Or, create audio recordings of your feedback using your smartphone.
 With these approaches, students can hear your voice (if they are able to) and remind themselves that you are there for them and are taking the time to put these recordings together to help them improve their work.

 Remember that I have a whole page devoted to listing out all the online teaching related content that I’ve created this summer.
+There are also plenty of other resources out there about creating online lessons, like this one.
 If you have any of your own advice to share, please do so in the comments.
 I wish you the best as the semester begins.
-And as a quick side note, I also want to let you know that the flash sale for the Ultimate Productivity Bundle 2020 will be happening next week on Monday and Tuesday (August 24-25).
-This might be your last chance to buy the bundle, which includes my digital bullet journal course and over 70 other productivity-boosting products.
+[Update: I have a lot of related content on the page I’ve linked above, since I’ve been teaching my hybrid classes for quite a few weeks now.
+I also have this hybrid teaching video playlist with tons of other ideas and insight.]

 Comment Below: What advice do you have for hybrid and online teaching?

 >>If you found these tips helpful and want to make sure you don’t miss any future content on my blog, here’s the link to subscribe to my blog’s email list.
 As a subscriber, you’ll receive access to my resources library, which includes all my blog-related PDFs.<<